 AMG must comply with evolving regulatory environments in the countries and regions where it conducts business.
 Adjustments to environmental policy, as well as governmental restrictions on the flexibility to operate in certain locations, could affect the Company.
 AMG is required to comply with various international trade laws, including import, export, export control and economic sanctions laws.
 Failure to comply with any of these regulations could have an adverse effect on the Company's financial results, and AMG's appetite for regulatory compliance risk is very low.
 Additionally, changes to these laws could limit AMG's ability to conduct certain business.
-AMG carefully monitors new and upcoming changes in governmental regulations.
+AMG carefully monitors new and upcoming changes in governmental regulations, and has been closely monitoring the potential for a "hard BREXIT," the departure of the UK from the EU customs union without a treaty.
 A change in regulatory bodies that have jurisdiction over AMG products and facilities could also result in new restrictions, including those relating to the storage or disposal of legacy material at AMG-owned properties.
-This may result in significantly higher costs to AMG (see note 34) to the consolidated financial statements for more details on the currently known environmental sites).
+This may result in significantly higher costs to AMG.
+See note 32 to to the consolidated financial statements for more details on the currently known environmental sites.
 More stringent regulations may be enacted for air emissions, wastewater discharge or solid waste, which may negatively impact AMG's operations.
 In addition, international and governmental policies and regulations may restrict AMG's access to key materials or scarce natural resources in certain regions or countries or may limit its ability to operate with respect to certain countries.
 As regulations change, the Company proactively works to implement any required changes in advance of the deadlines.
 The REACH Directive is in effect in the European Union, and AMG's business units pre-registered all required materials and made complete registrations for those products.
 AMG has continuing obligations to comply with international and national regulations and practices concerning corporate organization, business conduct, and corporate governance.
 For example, in addressing possible conflicts of interest affecting its Management or Supervisory Board members, AMG follows strict rules of procedure, which are described in the Company's Articles of Association and the rules of procedure of the Management Board and Supervisory Board, respectively.
 Compliance with both legal and regulatory matters is monitored and augmented by the Company's Chief Compliance Officer and the Company's General Counsel who make use of the services of several prominent local and global law firms.
-The Corporate Code of Business Conduct and AMG's Values have been distributed to all employees, and is displayed in all workplace locations in local languages.
-A Speak Up and Reporting policy is widely available to employees, who are advised to report situations that do not comply with AMG's guidelines and policies on how to deal with its employees, business partners and stakeholders.
+The Corporate Code of Business Conduct and AMG's Values have been distributed to all employees and is displayed in all workplace locations in local languages.
+A Speak Up and Reporting policy is widely available to employees, who are advised to report situations that do not comply with AMG's quidelines and policies on how to deal with its employees, business partners and stakeholders.
 Continuous mandatory training programs, and updates thereof, are provided by the Company to its management and employees to ensure appropriate business conduct.
 An estimate of potential impact related to regulatory risk is not possible.